 My theoretical work has produced emergent qualitative results, and I'm developing simulation software to generate quantitative proof and reconcilable statistics.

 To test small-scale mechanics, I create scenarios with a small set of entities, and stop within a small number of events on the timeline.
 I verify timeline events within expected limits, in logs or visualisations in a web browser.

 These randomize the vacuum, or some other preconditions, and run the simulation many times, to produce a data set of equivalent events, and a map of variant properties.
 Examples might include: Compton radius of a particle, field statistics, and functions for covariance of properties.

-Where datasets are compared with criteria, we can describe more advanced phenomena.
+Where datasets are compared with criteria, I can describe more advanced phenomena.
 Examples include: probability of decoherence, confidence of escaping a black hole, matter/anti-matter polarization, and decay distributions.

-With appropriate navigation controls, the simulation state can be presented as an animated diagram that we can use to demonstrate phenomena.
-We'll include some emphasis on items of interest.
+With appropriate navigation controls, present the simulation state as an animated diagram that demonstrates phenomena, with emphasis on items of interest.

 Real-world applications need high numerical precision to represent phase values of less than 10^-30 of Planck length, on the scale of classical distances.
 I expect to use a library like BigNum for this, at the expense of performance and inconvenient implementation.